matthiasprobst/ssnolib/README.md

 ```
 This will start a local development server with the default port 5000 and the local host IP: `http://127.0.0.1:5000/`.

+**Note**: The web app is work in progress!
+Some errors might not be caught correctly.
+Also, you should not expose this
+web app to the public.
+However, feel free to use it locally in your project.
+I am happy to receive feedback or
+contributions to enhance the web interface!
+Thanks!

 ## Example Codes

 The code below gives a quick insight using the *sSNOlib* classes: